Consumer Sentiment falls in November

-The overall KBC Ireland/ESRI Consumer Sentiment Index decreased from 60.0 in March to 58.9 in April.
-The 3-month moving average fell from 61.2 to 59.4, reflecting a slight weakening of sentiment since the start of the year.
+The overall KBC Ireland/ESRI Consumer Sentiment Index decreased to 71.0 in November, from 76.2 in October.
+The 3-month moving average improved once again from 72.0 to 73.4.

 In addition, Austin Hughes, KBC Bank Ireland, noted: